ramonfritsch/gulp-rename-assets/README.md

 Sometimes you're in the middle of a project and wished you had a different naming convention for your assets at the beginning.
 This is always a tedius work of rename a file then search for this name on your css and html files to replace.
 This tool was made to make it easier.

-Disclamer: This transforms your source files, use with caution. `git reset --hard` is your friend if you mess anything up.
+This transforms your source files, use with caution. `git reset --hard` is your friend if you mess anything up.

 ## Install